KevinAst/MyWeb/FireWithin/MyFaith.md

    How does this happen, you might be wondering?
 It's not difficult at all.
 It happens by simply asking God, and believing by faith.

-> For a full explaination of this concept, please listen to
+> For a full explanation of this concept, please listen to
 > Pastor Gary Hamrick's [Sermon in Acts 2:1-13](https://cornerstonechapel.net/teaching/20151104/).

 When I fervently asked the Holy Spirit to empower me and assist me in